Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: The periodic JSJ decomposition

-Finally, let $T^\phi$ be the tree obtained from $T^\phi_0$ by collapsing all the edges whose endpoints are both elementary.
-Note that the resulting new vertices are elementary since every infinite elementary subgroup is contained in a unique maximal elementary one (see~\cite[Lemma~3.1]{GuirardelLevitt2015}).
+By universality of $\Tcan$ (see~\cite[Corollary~9.18(3)]{guirardellevitt2017jsj}), the trees $\Tcan$ and $\Tper$ are compatible.
+Since the set $\calh_{QH}$ consists of conjugacy classes of elliptic subgroups in both $\Tcan$ and $\Tper$, by universality of $T^\phi$, the trees $\Tcan$, $T^\phi$ and $\Tper$ are pairwise compatible.

-The tree $T^\phi$ is preserved by $\phi$, it is compatible with $\Tper$ and the action of $G$ on $T^\phi$ is acylindrical.
-Additionally, the tree $T^\phi$ is a bipartite tree: every edge has an endpoint which is elementary and an endpoint which is either rigid or QH with fibre.
-(Here, rigid vertices could correspond to rigid vertices either in $\Tcan$ or in some $T_v$, while QH vertices are QH in a $T_v$, though $T_v$ could be a point.)
-Note that, unlike $\Tcan$, the tree $T^\phi$ is not necessarily preserved by every element of $\Out(G,\calp)$.
+Note that, unlike $\Tcan$, the tree $T^\phi$ is not necessarily preserved by every element of $\Out(G,\calp \cup \calh_0)$.
 However, it is preserved by $\phi$, which is sufficient for our considerations.
 Moreover, the tree $T^\phi$ is not necessarily compatible with every $(\cala,\calp)$-tree, but we will only need the fact that it is compatible with $\Tper$.
 The fact that we replace $\Tcan$ by $T^\phi$ is due to the following lemmas.

 \begin{lemma} Let $v \in VT^\phi$ be either rigid or QH with fibre and let $e_1,e_2 \in ET^\phi$ be two distinct edges adjacent to $v$.
 Then $G_{e_1}\cap G_{e_2}$ is finite and $\langle G_{e_1},G_{e_2}\rangle$ is not elementary.
 In particular, the tree $T^\phi$ is $2$-acylindrical. \end{lemma}